zagol/yonglezh.github.io/_posts/2015-12-10-stop-fighting-is-not-an-option.markdown

 It means to survive them, to try our best to function normally despite their influence.

 ## Why?
+What does it mean to keep functioning?

-There were so many times that I wanted to give up.
-There were so many times that I felt there's no point.
+There were so many times when I wanted to give up.
+There were so many times when I felt there's no point.

-BUT THERE IS A POINT.
-I choose to believe that we do have a purpose born into this world.
+But there is a point.
+I **choose to** believe that we do have a purpose born into this world.
 That is to fully utilize our own talents to make this world a better place.

+## How?

 It's hard to define what "better" is.
-But that doesn't mean I can use that as an excuse to do whatever satisfies my own interests.
-At every decision I make, reason whether it benefits the world/people around myself, make the right choice and pay the effort to carry it out.
-This is definitely a high requirement.
-I will fall short from time to time, but always try my best.
+But that doesn't mean that I can use that as an excuse to do whatever satisfies my own interests.

+At every decision I make, try to reason whether it benefits the world & people around myself, make the choice using my best judgment, and pay the effort to carry it out.

+This is a really high goal to shoot for.
+I will fall short from time to time, but just keep trying.

 At the end of day, there's no universal meaning of life.
-It's something that works for me.
+This is something that released me from bouncing between different pursuits and endlessly reasoning about purpose of life.
+It helps me focus on doing things, and helps me to carry on with my life despite the circumstances.